mattbierner/char-flip/README.md

 Click on the tweet text to place the cursor and move about like in a standard text editor.
 You can only change a single character at a time:

-> > **💡 Tip**: You can insert Emoji and other symbols as well
+> **💡 Tip**: You can insert Emoji and other symbols as well

 ![](images/change.png)

 The current cursor position is outlined in gray.
 The currently changed character is highlighted in green.

-After making your change, share your work with the current page url

-> > **💡 Tip**: Use space to 'erase' a character or cleverly split a word
+> **💡 Tip**: Use space to 'erase' a character or cleverly split a word

+After making your flip, share your work using the current page url.
+ You can[Let me know](https://twitter.com/mattbierner/) what you create

 # Building
 The site uses typescript and webpack.
 To build: